 For this reason, growing and investing your retirement funds through a Self-Directed IRA LLC is a great tool to protect your retirement assets from creditors, inside or outside of bankruptcy.

 Traditional and Roth IRAs created and funded by a debtor are subject to an exemption limitation of $1 million.
 Which means that nobody can ever touch that $1 million except with your consent and creditors can’t take it.
 That’s hard to beat!

 Your protections extend beyond the bankruptcy setting.
 In general, ERISA pension plans, such as 401k qualified plans, are afforded extensive anti-alienation creditor protection both inside and outside of bankruptcy.

 However, these extensive anti-alienation protections do not extend to an IRA, including a Self-Directed IRA.
 Since an individually established and funded Traditional or Roth IRA is not an ERISA pension plan, IRAs are not preempted under ERISA.

 Which means for anything short of bankruptcy, state law determines whether IRAs (including Roth IRAs) are shielded from creditors’ claims.

 Note: Inherited IRAs do not enjoy the protections of “normal” IRAs in bankruptcy proceedings.

-If you’re interested in learning more about how you can better protect your assets using a Self-Directed IRA LLC, call Royal Legal Solutions today at (512) 757–3994 to schedule your free consultation.
+Before you wade into shark-infested waters, get yourself a life vest.
+If you’re interested in learning more about how you can better protect your assets using a Self-Directed IRA LLC, call Royal Legal Solutions today at (512) 757–3994 to schedule your retirement plan consultation.